Understanding Common Health & Safety Symbols and Their Meanings

 Below you can see examples of protective clothing signs and symbols you might find in the workplace.
 There are many different types of protective clothing for many different hazards, hence the need for different types of symbols and signage.

 The term "Protective Clothing" on signage generally relates to coveralls of one type or another as you can see by the symbols used.
 This could be anything from a simple coverall to protect the wearers clothes right up to a high spec flame retardant, anti-static, arc-flash resistant hi vis coverall.
-However, high visibility clothing, Hairnets and Life jackets are also considered protective clothing.
+However, high visibility clothing is also considered protective clothing.
 Depending on the types of risks of the work environment, you may see any of these signs or symbols.

 Machine safety signs & symbols